SkywalkerFR/php-AiryDB/README.md

 # AiryDB
-A tiny lib made for PHP to deploy tiny and portable databases, without mysql server etc..
+It's a tiny lib made for PHP to deploy tiny and portable databases, without mysql server etc..

 # How to use ?
 Just need to add the AiryDB.lib file with a require in you php script :